josephcoderprime/Color-Flipper/README.md

 # Color-Flipper
- Simple project that randomises colours on clikc
+ Simple project that randomises colours on click